MicrosoftDocs/power-automate-docs/articles/connection-cds-native.md

 The flows you create can trigger when a Dataverse row is created, updated, or deleted.

-Additionally, you can perform create, update, retrieve, and delete actions on records within Dataverse.
+Additionally, you can perform create, update, retrieve, and delete actions on rows within Dataverse.

 ## Initiate a cloud flow with Microsoft Dataverse connector